 Multi function valve.
 This double tabbed valve means that you can stop blowing at anytime and not have to worry about the air escaping

 Packed pillow in its stuff sack compared to a one litre water bottle

 Sea to Summit make a number of different pillows including:

 Sea to Summit also produce a pillow case if you can’t live without one

-This review was done with product provider by Sea to Summit for review.
+This review was done with product provided by Sea to Summit for review.
 We ended up buying one for each of us after we did the review